10 Cool Places to Eat in Melbourne

 The Stokehouse ($$ / $$$$) - 30 Jacka Blvd St Kilda

 Recently refurbished after years of looking tired, The Stokehouse is one of the best beachside places on a sunny day.
 Downstairs you’ll find the cafe very casual with great pizza and pastas, while upstairs if great for a fine dining experience.
+UPDATE: Sadly the Stokehouse was recently lost to fire.

 South of Johnston ($$) - 46 Oxford St Collingwood